deepload/FlipperRedBlueLearning/red_team_blue_team_guide_english.md

 # 📖 Flipper Zero: Predator Edition
 ## 🐬 The Ultimate Red & Blue Team Handbook
 ### 📝 Created by [deep]load && NicolocccoAI
-### 🤝 Special acknowledgment to the collaborative efforts and expertise
+### 🤝 Special acknowledgment to the collaborative efforts and expertise of AI and Myself
 ### 🏆 Featuring Methodologies from Legendary Cybersecurity Experts

 ```